 If you build your website in good faith, you should never suffer any penalties.
 Just don’t try to trick Google into showing you higher than you actually deserve, and you should be fine.

 But, accidents do sometimes happen, primarily because you missed something along the way.
 While it’s usually straightforward to get rid of a manual penalty, fixing algorithm update hits is much more difficult.
-It requires time, effort, a deep knowledge of SEO, and it is best for you to live it to the professional SEO Company.
+It requires time, effort, a deep knowledge of SEO, and it is best for you to leave it to the professional SEO Company.